bazurbat/spawn/README.md

 NOTE:

-  If you get "Connection failure: Protocol error" error when trying to run PulseAudio applications inside the chroot, you need to disable communication through shared memory for the client.
+  If you get "Connection failure: Protocol error" error or silent audio when trying to run PulseAudio applications inside the chroot, you need to disable communication through shared memory for the client.
 Add:

     enable-shm = no

-  to "/etc/pulse/client.conf" inside the root-dir.
+  to "/etc/pulse/client.conf" inside the root directory.
 ```